 If you are using an appliance with HTTPS redirection enabled, you must use an HTTPS URL in your scripts.
 The redirection script changes the HTTP request and the script will not work.
 To enable or disable HTTPS redirection, see Configuring HTTPS settings.
 The URL is entered on a single line.
 In these examples,

 appliance is the resolvable hostname or IP address of the appliance,

 search_string is a query string as recognized by the datastore,

 password are the user name and password of the BMC Discovery user.

 During a typical HTTP request to the CSV API, the username and password is visible in plain text and can be recovered in order to gain unauthorized access to the BMC Discovery user interface.

-- BMC recommend that you always use https access so that the username and password are not in plain text.
+- We recommend that you always use HTTPS access so that the username and password are not in plain text.

 - You should always use a dedicated, read-only account for queries, and never use a high level account such as 'system'.

 HTML URL Encoding

 When constructing a URL string, care must be taken to properly encode characters that are not allowed in a URL, for example spaces: